Have you been injured in an accident that was not your fault?

 Examples of special damages (losses you can claim for) include:

 - Medical treatment costs

 - Costs of care

 - Costs of adapting your home or car

 Calculating how much compensation you can claim for an injury can be complicated.

 Our injury compensation calculator tells you if you may have a claim, how much compensation you could claim, and what you can claim for.

 Find out what your injury claim could be worth now:

 East Dunbartonshire road accident claims

-Medical negligence is the term for when a person sustains an injury or illness due to the carelessness of a doctor, nurse or other medical professional.
-Quittance's specialist solicitor panel can help you make a claim against the NHS trust or private clinic at fault.
+When a person suffers injury or illness due to a doctor or other medical professional's lack of care, it may be possible to claim clinical negligence compensation.
+Quittance's expert panel of injury lawyers can help you make a claim against the NHS trust or private clinic.